eBay/bascomtask/README.md

 to mistakenly execute a task before its parameters are ready.

 ## General Programming Model
-1) Task methods on are activated on demand by a call to execute, get, or other access operation on a CompletableFuture returned from a task method.
+1) Task methods on are activated (scheduled for execution) on demand by a call to execute, get, or other access operation on a CompletableFuture returned from a task method.
-2) Activation runs backward, activating that task method and all its predecessors (incoming arguments).
+2) Activation works recursively backward, activating that task method and all its predecessors (incoming arguments).
-3) Task methods that are ready to fire, either because all their CompletableFuture inputs have already completed or because they have no CompletableFuture inputs, are collected.
+3) Task methods that are ready to fire (begin execution), either because all their CompletableFuture inputs have already completed or because they have no CompletableFuture inputs, are collected.
 4) All except one are spawned to new threads and all are started (one is kept for execution by the processing thread).
 5) Completion runs forward.
 Each completion checks for each of its dependents whether that dependent has all its arguments ready.
 All _those_ ready-to-fire task methods are collected.